shubhamgoel01/Ansible_Learning/README.md

     10.30.48.130 <br />

   -i use to create hostfile anywhere
-  ## To Run any playbook ,use Below command:
+  ## To Run  playbook ,Use Below command:
   ansible-playbook  1.yml  -i shost --ask-pass